dgerabagi/data-curation-environment/flattened_repo.md

 ### A67.
 Template - Development and Testing Guide
 - **Description:** A generic template for a development and testing guide.
 - **Tags:** template, cycle 0, documentation, project setup

+### A68.
+Template - Regression Case Studies
+- **Description:** A generic template for a regression case studies document, promoting development best practices.
+- **Tags:** template, cycle 0, documentation, project setup

+### A69.
+Template - Logging and Debugging Guide
+- **Description:** A generic template for a logging and debugging guide.
+- **Tags:** template, cycle 0, documentation, project setup

+### A70.
+Template - Feature Plan Example
+- **Description:** A generic template for a feature plan, using a right-click context menu as an example.
+- **Tags:** template, cycle 0, documentation, project setup
 </file>